 - View detailed AWS service health status, including recent AWS service events and notifications.

-We plan to add new features to the mobile app.
+We regularly update the app with new features.
 Tell us what you need using the feedback link in the app’s menu.